NREL/EnergyPlus/design/FY2021/NFP-AssemblyWindowOutputReporting.md

   </tr>
 </table>

-The new columns are propsed to be added after the glass only u-factor, SHGC and VT:
+The new columns are propsed to be added after the glass only u-factor, SHGC and VT and a new footnote has been added:

 <b>Exterior Fenestration</b><br><br>
 <!-- FullName:Envelope Summary_Entire Facility_Exterior Fenestration-->